 During his tenure with the U.S. Attorney's Office for the Northern District of Illinois, Mr. Acosta tried more than 25 jury trials in federal court and many appeals before the U.S. Court of Appeals for the Seventh Circuit.
 As a state prosecutor in Miami, Florida, he tried more than 50 jury trials.

 In 1990, Mr. Acosta joined the U.S. Attorney's Office as an Assistant U.S. Attorney in Chicago.
-He became a deputy chief of the General Crimes Section in 1994 and remained in that position until leaving the U. S. Attorney's Office in 1999 to become the Administrator of the Illinois Gaming Board.
+He became a Deputy Chief of the General Crimes Section in 1994 and remained in that position until leaving the U. S. Attorney's Office in 1999 to become the Administrator of the Illinois Gaming Board.

 In 2001, Mr. Acosta returned to the U.S. Attorney's Office in Chicago to the Organized Crime Section.
 In 2003, he was promoted by U.S. Attorney Patrick J. Fitzgerald to serve as Chief of the General Crimes Section, where he remained until joining Hinshaw.